Remembering Winston: When Churchill Met The Kennedys: Excerpt from WHEN LIONS ROAR

 Eventually the Kennedys strolled with their host past the brick wall Winston had built surrounding the main house.
 Block by block, squeezed with mortar, Churchill had pieced together the wall with his own hands while an expensive cigar dangled from his mouth.
 In the 1930s he oversaw the construction of two cottages, water gardens and an elaborate man-made falls with golden carp swimming in them, and a heated swimming pool for the human guests to enjoy.
 (Ever mindful of their family’s burdensome expenses, Clementine made sure to turn off the electric motors as soon as everyone left the water.)
 Rose Kennedy marveled at the redbrick wall built by this great figure.
 “It seemed a queer avocation for a man to have, a man of letters, a man who had been brought up to shoot, to ride, to fish like all other Englishmen,” she wrote, “but there was his hobby and there was the wall to bear mute testimony.”
 During their chat together, Clementine asked Rose whether America’s current First Lady, Eleanor Roosevelt, was “an exhibitionist and was using her husband’s high office to court publicity for herself.”
 Rose assured her this wasn’t so.
 “I tried to convince her that I thought Mrs. Roosevelt was sincere,” Rose recalled.
 “Gradually people would become accustomed to her unconventional approaches.”
 This exchange further suggests that their first meeting took place in the fall of 1933, when the public controversy surrounding the new outspoken First Lady was in full fury in the newspapers.

 There is no doubt, however, about an October 1935 meeting at Chartwell between the two families.
 Soon after that later visit, Joe Kennedy Sr. sent a telegram to Bernard Baruch telling him that all had gone well with their friend in Great Britain, wording it as if they had been there before.
-The (unpunctuated) cable read: rose and i had most pleasant time we have ever had at churchills thank you appreciate it more than i can tell you back here in a couple of weeks seeing him again
+The (unpunctuated) cable read: rose and i had most pleasant time we have ever had at churchills thank you appreciate it more than i can tell you back here in a couple of weeks seeing him again.

 But a planned follow-up meeting with Churchill was postponed indefinitely.
 Jack contracted hepatitis shortly after arriving in London, forcing both father and son to change plans.
 Poor health had plagued young Kennedy for years, requiring him to be hospitalized several times, including at the Mayo Clinic.
 Jack’s condition was a constant concern for his parents, even seemingly trivial matters.
 “Jack’s blood count was checked yesterday and it is back to normal,” Joe noted to Rose a year earlier.
 “His eyes were checked and they have taken away his glasses.
 He needs only light ones.”